 Get to Know Elena Walch Wines First Hand

-Our time at the Elena Walch estate was a truly inspiring way to spend a morning in Alto Adige.
-Elena Walch’s impeccable wines are not to miss.
-And touring the estate is a must when visiting this part of Italy.
+Our time at the Elena Walch estate was a truly inspiring way to spend part of a day in South Tyrol.
+Elena Walch’s impeccable wines are a delight not to miss.
+And touring her estate in Tramin is a must when visiting the region.
 Like us, you’ll come away with a deep appreciation for the eloquent vision and devotion to quality Elena Walch, her daughters and the estate’s staff bring to every bottle they produce.

-When traveling the South Tyrolean Wine Road, you can also visit the Castel Ringberg estate of Elena Walch, which offers stunning views of Lake Caldaro you won’t forget.
+Tip: When traveling the South Tyrolean Wine Road, you can also visit the Castel Ringberg estate of Elena Walch, which we mentioned above.
+It is located right off the road just a few minutes from Tramin.
+While there, you can walk among the rolling vineyards and sip wine amid stellar views of Lake Caldaro.

 You can learn more about these amazing Alto Adige wines and available tours by visiting the Elena Walch website.
 Be sure to ask for Elena Walch the next time you are at your local wine shop.